marcopetreri/path-tracer/README.md

 `./path_tracer ../scenes/SCENE_NAME`

-The program outputs its render in the building folder as `rendering.bmp`
+The program outputs its render in the building folder as `rendering.png`